mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/storyboards.md

 ### Name of persona in this storyboard
 Provide a description and explain how this storyboard relates to the persona and your user research.
+This storyboard relates to the persona as it outlines the path Emily (user) will take and what has led her to our website and why she wants to use it.
+It's clear Emily was struggling and needed advice and guidance, further expanding on our research, this is key for Emilys age group as stability is key.
+The storyboard demonstrates how Emily starts her journey and how it's maintained through using our site.

 ---